Betti Numbers of Curves and Multiple-Point Loci: Introduction

-and so we know the alternating sum of entries along the diagonal of the Betti table.
-Hence, it suffices to consider the first row of entries $b_{i,1}$.
-Further, the only interesting Betti numbers are
+Little has been known regarding the question of how the values of the nonzero entries $b_{p,1}$ reflect the geometry of the curve.
+In genus nine or less, a classification of the possible Betti tables is available, \cite{schreyer1}, \cite{sagraloff}.
+Conjectural tables for genus $10$ and $11$ have been produced via computer experiment, \cite{schreyer-topics}.

-on the $2$-linear strand $b_{i,1}$, where there exist \emph{two} non-zero entries on the diagonal (the numbers $b_{g-2,3}=b_{0,0}=1$ being uninteresting).
-3pt
+The extremal Betti number $b_{g-k,1}$ has been studied intensely under the assumptions that the curve is a general point in the moduli space of $k$-gonal curves, \cite{lin-syz}, \cite{projecting}, \cite{kemeny-voisin}.
+In this paper, we study \emph{special} curves within the locus of $k$-gonal curves.
+Namely, we consider curves which carry \emph{multiple} pencils of degree $k$.

-Very little has been known about the values of the non-zero entries $b_{p,q}$ of the table and how they reflect the geometry of the curve $C$.
-In genus $9$ or less, a classification of the possible Betti tables of canonical curves is available due to the work of Schreyer and Sagraloff \cite{schreyer1}, \cite{sagraloff}.
-Conjectural tables for genus $10$ and $11$ have been produced via computer experiment \cite{schreyer-topics}.
-The ``extremal" Betti number $b_{g-k,1}$ stands out from these tables as the most interesting of all the $b_{i,j}$, as it seems to be responsible for much of the variance in the Betti tables.
-Furthermore, the extremal Betti number seems to have a remarkably close relationship to the geometry of the curve $C$.
-Indeed, Schreyer's experiments seem to suggest the intriguing formula where $m$ counts minimal pencils of $C$, i.e.\ degree $k$ maps $C \to \PP^1$, with multiplicity.
-The above formula gives a precise incarnation of the philosophy that all syzygies of canonical curves should arise from special linear systems, as stated in the \emph{Geometric Syzygy Conjecture} \cite{vB1}.
-3pt
+The extremal Betti number $b_{g-k,1}$ stands out from the tables in \cite{schreyer-topics} as the quantity responsible for most of the variance in the Betti tables.
+Furthermore, $b_{g-k,1}$ has a remarkably close relationship to the geometry of the curve $C$.
+Schreyer's experiments suggest that, if we make the assumption that $C$ carries only finitely many minimal pencils, then where $m$ counts minimal pencils of $C$, i.e.\ degree $k$ maps $C \to \PP^1$, with multiplicity.
+The above formula is an incarnation of the philosophy that syzygies of canonical curves tend to arise from special linear systems, as stated in the \emph{Geometric Syzygy Conjecture} \cite{vB1}, which is now proven for \emph{general} curves, \cite{kemeny-rank}.

-The objective of this paper is to provide an explanation for Schreyer's observation by utilising the geometry of Hurwitz space and Kleiman's multiple-point loci.
-Note, however, that certain exceptions to the above formula are immediately apparent.
-For example, if $C$ is a smooth plane sextic, then $g=10$ and the extremal Betti number is $b_{6,1}(C,\omega_C)=27$, which is not even divisible by $6$ (and, further $k=5$, so the linear strand has the wrong length).
-Further, if $C$ is a genus $11$ curve admitting a degree three cover of an elliptic curve, then experiments suggest $b_{5,1}(C,\omega_C)=27$.
-3pt
+The goal of this paper is to provide an explanation for Schreyer's experimental observation.
+Certain exceptions, however, to the above formula are apparent.
+If $C$ is a smooth plane sextic, then $g=10$ and the extremal Betti number is $b_{6,1}(C,\omega_C)=27$, which is not even divisible by $6$ (and, further $k=5$, so the linear strand has the wrong length).
+If $C$ is a genus $11$ curve admitting a degree three cover of an elliptic curve, then experiments suggest $b_{5,1}(C,\omega_C)=27$.
+One major difficulty in proving a formula along the lines of Schreyer's empirical observation is that one must first come up with appropriate hypotheses to rule out such exceptions.